DNA in a genealogy database and a used napkin link suspect to Michella Welch murder

 He lived in the 4600 block of Huson Street the year Welch was killed, less than two miles from Puget Park.

-Hartman works as a community nurse specialist at Western State Hospital, helping discharged patients reintegrate into society.
+Hartman obtained an active license as a registered nurse in 1998.
+He now works as a community nurse specialist at Western State Hospital, helping discharged patients reintegrate into society.

-Neighbors described him as cordial and sweet, a positive presence in the neighborhood.
+Neighbors described Hartman as cordial and sweet, a positive presence in the neighborhood.
 He was often seen driving around with his third wife in vintage cars.

 But Stephanie Brookens, a nurse who crossed professional paths with him over the years, said several co-workers always believed him to be a liar.